dreamsalotl/course-study-guide/README.md

 ## Usage

 Each section of this Study Guide has notes that should help anyone understand the basics of web development.
 Included topics are HTML, CSS, Git, and JavaScript.
-If you open the DevTools console, `Ctrl + Shift + I (Windows)` or `Command + Option + I (MacOS)`.
+If you open the DevTools console, `Ctrl + Shift + I (Windows)` or `Command + Option + I (MacOS)`, you can see what's going on behind the scenes.

 ## Credits